 About Nominya

-Nominya is a hand-curated reference for cross-cultural Chinese names — built for Chinese-American families, Mandarin learners, expats in China, adoptive families, and anyone who wants a name that actually feels right in both worlds.
+Nominya is a curated reference for cross-cultural Chinese names — built for Chinese-American families, Mandarin learners, expats in China, adoptive families, and anyone who wants a name that actually feels right in both worlds.

 The problem